 8) Buy the special Sigulda walking stick

-9) Walk the garden of Sigulda new castle
+9) Walk the garden of Sigulda's new castle

-The new castle was built as a manor house for estate owner Kropotkin family in the late 19th century.
+The new castle was built as a manor house for the estate owner Kropotkin's family in the late 19th century.
 The Sigulda regional council is currently located here.
-Don’t forget to visit old Sigulda castle ruins just behind the new castle!
+Don’t forget to visit the old Sigulda castle ruins just behind the new castle!
 This is the place for traditional Sigulda summer opera festivals.

-What is your favorite place to visit in the autumn?
+What is your favourite place to visit in the autumn?
 Share in the comments section!